ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 When the OS has loaded the program instructions and its data into RAM, it allocates the CPU time slots for that.
 The program becomes a [**computing process**](https://en.wikipedia.org/wiki/Process_(computing)) or process since this moment.
 The process means the running program and the resources it uses.
 Examples of the resources are memory area and OS objects.

 How do the program instructions look like?
-We can see them using the special program for reading and editing executable files.
+You can see them using the special program for reading and editing executable files.
 Such a program is called [**hex editor**](https://en.wikipedia.org/wiki/Hex_editor).
 The editor represents the program's machine code in [**hexadecimal numeral system**](https://en.wikipedia.org/wiki/Hexadecimal).
 The actual contents of the executable file is [**binary code**](https://en.wikipedia.org/wiki/Binary_code).
 This code is a sequence of zeros and ones.
 The CPU receives program instructions and data in this format.
 The hex editor makes them easy to read for humans.

 There are advanced programs to read machine code.
 They are called [**disassemblers**](https://en.wikipedia.org/wiki/Disassembler).
 These programs guess how the program instructions look like in terms of the CPU commands.
 You can get a better representation of the program using the disassembler than the hex editor.